celestejackson/celestejackson/README.md

 more enjoyable for everyone involved.

-Feel free to explore my repositories and reach out if you'd like to collaborate or discuss new ideas!
+Feel free to explore my repositories containing projects material and reach out if you'd like to collaborate or discuss new ideas!

 <!---